abrahamalayon/project1/README.md

 sudo python3 file_system6.py

-This was a project for an OS class in Fall 2022.
+This was a project for an Operating Systems class in Fall 2022.
 I wrote the program "file_system6.py" myself.
 The objective of the project was to write a file system program with LDAP functionality, with the ability to download files from an LDAP server.
 Upload as well as Encryption will be added using LDAPS.
 I know the logging system is not the "right" way to create logs, but it is what I did at the time.
 There is a logging function that works better.

 I tested the LDAP functionality with the following site: